This sweet cornbread is one of my favorites to make during the fall. It’s super moist, fluffy and pairs perfectly with a hot bowl of chili.

 Have I mentioned how much I love October?
 As busy as this month always seems to get, this is my favorite time of year (besides Christmas).
 One my my favorite meals to make this time of year is a big pot of homemade chili with moist cornbread.
 It’s so comforting on a chilly day and something I know my whole family will enjoy.

 This homemade cornbread is so delicious!
 It’s more on the sweet side, but not overly sweet like cake.
 It still pairs perfectly with all of your favorite savory soups.
 The texture is spot on and is so soft and fluffy.
 It also tastes amazing served warm with a slab of butter and a little bit of honey drizzled over the top.
+You can even use it to make delicious side dishes like my easy cornbread stuffing.
 Trust me, this is the best cornbread you’ll ever try!

 How to make sweet cornbread